yjh0502/watch/README.md

 ### Features

- - Live-reload source code when changes.
+ - Live-reloading source code changes.
  - Simple and efficient implementation by delegating heavy crunching to `watchman` [2].

+### Dependencies

+ - Developed and tested on `watchman` 4.6.0 and higher

 ### Platforms